dotRetailer/azurequest/README.md

 **87.** Open the file "/AzureQuest.Web/Startup.cs" and un-comment the line 49 where the custom middleware is configured (if not un-commented already)
 **88.** Open the file "`/AzureQuest.Web/Views/_Layout.cshtml`" and un-comment the sentry code at the bottom replacing the key from the auth0 settings page "`Popular/Javascript`"
 **89.** Open the file "`/AzureQuest.Web/Views/Home/About.cshtml`" and un-comment the javascript code at the bottom that generates an error for testing purpose
 **90.** Publish the application, make sure you logged out, and try to access the about menu, go back and authenticate yourself, now access the about page again.
-You can now go sentry dashboard and see the insights.
+You can now go to sentry dashboard and see the insights.

 ## Contributing
 Contributions are welcome, just get in touch with me and we can sort it out.